Water-Use Efficiency and Quality

 The benefits of these programs are measured in terms of water saved, water-cost savings, number of jobs and annual wages for trainees in the landscape-irrigation profession, and externally funded grant dollars received and spent locally to implement watershed protection and educational programs.

-- To leverage state resources, $5.7 million in externally funded grants has been obtained to support critical water quality protection activities and educational programs and to identify sources of watershed contamination.
-This funding supports 62 jobs.
+- To leverage state resources, $9.8 million in externally funded grants has been obtained to support critical water quality protection activities and educational programs and to identify sources of watershed contamination.

 - The ultimate societal benefit to Texas is the protection and more efficient use of scarce water resources.